x25/coinhive-stratum-mining-proxy/README.md

 # CoinHive Stratum Mining Proxy

-A proof of concept of web mining using [CoinHive](https://coin-hive.com/) JavaScript Mining library on a custom stratum XMR pool.

-The proxy acts like coin hive to connect to a monero mining pool.
-Should work with any stratum monero pool.
+A proof of concept of web mining using CoinHive's [JavaScript Mining](https://coinhive.com/documentation/miner) library.
+The proxy acts like coin hive to connect to a mining pool.
+Should work with any monero pool based on the [Stratum Mining Protocol](https://en.bitcoin.it/wiki/Stratum_mining_protocol).
+You can even set up your [own pool](https://github.com/sammy007/monero-stratum).

 Pros: no dev fee, adblock bypass, use any pool you like.